Notice to the Title Searchers and the General Public

-The Register of Deeds office will not be accepting passport applications at this time.
+The Register of Deeds office will not be accepting passport applications until further notice.
 Please contact the post office to see if they are currently accepting them.

 We hope you find this site useful, but please remember we also give service the old-fashioned way.
 So just call or come in during normal business hours and talk with anyone of our staff members with many years of experience.
 We are ready to serve you!

 HISTORY - The Register of Deeds is a constitutional office whose duties are prescribed by State law.
 In 1835, the first Constitution of the State of Michigan was adopted by the Congress of the United States which established the office of Register of Deeds.
 There have been 14 Registers of Deeds in Leelanau County since 1863.

 The REGISTER OF DEEDS office is the official office for recording all legal instruments pertaining to the transfer and encumbrances of properties in the county.
 Documents are recorded in the county's official records to publicly declare their existence and enactment.
 Anyone can research these records to identify property ownership and liens placed against property.
 Leelanau County records date back to 1863.

 Only documents that meet the recording requirements set by the State of Michigan Legislature are recorded.
 This office cannot determine legal sufficiency or intent of any document offered for recording.

 Michigan has a "race-notice" statute; recording a deed places subsequent purchasers on constructive notice.
 Thus, it is important that documents are recorded in the exact order in which they are first presented for recording at the Register of Deeds office.
 First in time is first in line.
 An error in recording might cost a property owner a hefty sum if the owner is forced to prove title, or ownership, of their property.
 The Register must constantly study and be aware of the laws which govern the office.